Gavinok/groff_labreport/README.md

 # Groff Lab Report

-This is a simple template, makefile, and extra macros for writting labreports
+This is a simple template, makefile, and extra macros for writing lab reports

 <img src="https://i.imgur.com/aWTFNZd.png"/>

 ## Getting Started

-The labrep directory contains the general template.
+The `labrep` directory contains the general template.
 For a more clear example checkout L1 this contains an example lab report using this template.

 ### Prerequisites